Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm: Results

 \subsection{Realistic Interaction-Graph Benchmarks}

 The benchmarks from \cite{noisy1} were utilized in this section.
-The corresponding interaction graphs for each of the benchmarks listed are shown in \cref{martonosi-coupling}.
-All of the benchmarks were tested on a $3 \times 3$ lattice coupling graph, and the results are reported in \cref{martonosi_raw}.
-In this section, we did not explicitly take into account the linearity or nonlinearity of the interaction graphs; linear and nonlinear interaction-graph benchmarks will be investigated and compared in detail in \cref{nonlinear-section,large-linear-section}.
+The corresponding IGs for each of the benchmarks listed are shown in \cref{fig4}.
+All of the benchmarks were tested on a $3 \times 3$ lattice CG, and the results are reported in \cref{fig5}.
+In this section, we did not explicitly take into account whether the IGs are path-like or cycle-like; path-like and cycle-like interaction-graph benchmarks will be investigated and compared in detail in \cref{nonlinear-section,large-linear-section}.

-The results obtained from the brute-force, heuristic-, and trivial mapping algorithms with respect to the benchmarks detailed in \cref{martonosi-coupling} are shown in \cref{martonosi_raw}.
-The algorithms themselves are grouped: the first three groupings of results pertain to the \textit{hidden-shift algorithmic} benchmarks; the second three groupings relate the results obtained for the \textit{Bernstein-Vazirani} benchmarks; as for the next grouping, the results belonging to the \textit{Toffoli, Or, Fredkin}, and \textit{Peres} benchmarks exhibit triangular interaction graphs; and finally, the \textit{Quantum Fourier Transform} (QFT) and \textit{Adder} benchmarks admit interaction graphs as shown in \cref{martonosi-coupling}b and \cref{martonosi-coupling}f, respectively.
-Red bars denote the results from the brute-force mapping algorithm; blue and green bars denote the results from the commensurate heuristic- and trivial mapping algorithms, respectively.
-The y-axis of \cref{martonosi_raw} displays the calculated success rates.
+The results obtained from the BFAA, HQAA, and TAA with respect to the benchmarks detailed in \cref{fig4} are shown in \cref{fig5}.
+The algorithms themselves are grouped: the first three groupings of results pertain to the \textit{hidden-shift algorithmic} benchmarks; the second three groupings relate the results obtained for the \textit{Bernstein-Vazirani} benchmarks; as for the next grouping, the results belonging to the \textit{Toffoli, Or, Fredkin}, and \textit{Peres} benchmarks exhibit triangular IGs; and finally, the \textit{Quantum Fourier Transform} (QFT) and \textit{Adder} benchmarks admit IGs as shown in \cref{fig4}b and \cref{fig4}f, respectively.
+Red bars denote the results from the BFAA; blue and green bars denote the results from the commensurate HQAA and TAA, respectively.
+The y-axis of \cref{fig5} displays the calculated success rates.

-As is evidenced in the graphs, the brute-force mapping algorithm provides an effective upper bound for the performance of the heuristic mapping algorithm (we use the term \textit{effective upper bound} with the view that better solutions may exist if one utilizes \textit{time-scheduling techniques}, as mentioned in \cref{background-qmapping-section}); additionally, the trivial mapping algorithm allows for an interpretation as an effective lower bound, with the heuristic algorithm pivoting between both of these effective bounds.
-Our heuristic algorithm outperforms the trivial mapping algorithm in virtually all cases except for those involving disjointness in the interaction-graph quantum algorithms, as indicated by the success-rate values of \cref{martonosi-coupling} a2) and \cref{martonosi-coupling} a3).
+As is evidenced in the graphs, the BFAA provides an effective upper bound for the performance of the HQAA (we use the term \textit{effective upper bound} with the view that better solutions may exist if one utilizes \textit{time-scheduling techniques}, as mentioned in \cref{background-qmapping-section}); additionally, the TAA allows for an interpretation as an effective lower bound, with the HQAA pivoting between both of these effective bounds.
+The HQAA outperforms the TAA in virtually all cases except for those involving disjointness in the interaction-graph quantum algorithms, as indicated by the success-rate values of \cref{fig4} a2) and \cref{fig4} a3).